AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/gaming/2019-08-10-my-9-favorite-video-games-of-all-time.md

 2. The game actually has pretty decent music, especially considering it was developed for such old hardware.

 3. Its gameplay rewards patience and strategy.
-It's sort of like chess, really, but requiring less skill.
+It's sort of like chess, but requiring less skill.

+Besides, I wasn't really bothered by its limitations when I was a kid—it fed my childhood fantasies of medieval heroism and war.
+All in all, it's a pretty neat game.

+> Fun fact: My mom once bought me a construction set—metal pieces, tools, and all—for building a remote-controlled toy truck.
+Unsurprisingly, I grew tired of the truck and repurposed the metal pieces into a tiny sword and makeshift shield.
+Many of those engineering feats were inspired by this game!

 ## 7. Dragon's Dogma: Dark Arisen